OpenZeppelin/compact-security-detectors-sdk/docs/detectors-guide.md

     }
 ```

-As an execution result for the rule above, we will get the following output:
+As an execution result for the detector above, we will get the following output:

 ```
 [Assertion Error Message Consistency]: in set_admin detected an error at [3:13]